alphagov/govuk-rfcs/rfc-050-do-end-to-end-testing-of-gov-uk-applications.md

 &nbsp;

 ---
-status: "OPEN"
+status: "DRAFT"
-notes: "Open for comments and questions"
+notes: "Being written up"
 ---

 ## Background

 We have almost finished migrating Specialist Publisher onto the Publishing Platform.

-In doing so, we've written lots of tests to ensure the application meets its requirements.
+In doing so, we've written lots of tests that ensure the application meets its requirements.

 The majority of our tests follow this pattern: